The Definitive Guide on How to Get a Conservatorship

 Attorney fees for a conservatorship can vary depending on the facts of the case.
 Fees are ordinarily charged at the attorney’s hourly rate.

 There is potential for fees to be minimal.
-For example, when the proposed conservatorship and proposed conservator are uncontested by both the proposed conservatee and the family of the conservatee, the petitioner may only incur charges for the preparation of the petition and the attendance at the initial hearing.
+For example, when the proposed conservatorship and proposed conservator are uncontested by both the proposed conservatee and the family of the conservatee, the petitioner may only incur charges for the preparation of the petition and attendance at the initial hearing.

-When a conservatee or other concerned parties, such as family members or friends, are disputing a conservatorship or the appointment of a proposed conservator, the cost of a conservatorship may increase significantly.
-That is because in order to pursue appointment, your conservatorship attorney may need to conduct discovery, engage in law and motion practice, participate in mediation and eventually even participate in a trial where the court will make a final determination as to whether the proposed conservatorship is appropriate.
+When the conservatee or other concerned parties, such as family members or friends, are disputing a conservatorship or the appointment of a proposed conservator, the cost of a conservatorship may increase significantly.
+This is because in order to pursue appointment, your conservatorship attorney may need to conduct discovery, engage in law and motion practice, participate in mediation and eventually even participate in a trial where the court will make a final determination as to whether the proposed conservatorship is appropriate.

 After the conservator is appointed, a probate code statute allows the petitioning party to seek reimbursement of their attorney’s fees from the conservatee’s assets.
 The petitioning party has the right to seek reimbursement even if their proposed conservator was not appointed so long as they demonstrate the fees they incurred are reasonable and provided a benefit to the conservatee.